greenbutterfly - stock.adobe.com

 “Early adoption use cases are the beginning of the evolution journey and never a single point of success measure.
 [These include] datacentre interconnect use cases which include enterprise site-to-site connection and are a very likely candidate…for the financial industry.

-“In remote media live production for broadcast industry, media production equipment can be seen as an application-specific datacentre, while remote GPU for AI [GPU to Enterprise] is an early adoption use case.
+“In remote media live production for the broadcast industry, media production equipment can be seen as an application-specific datacentre, while remote GPU for AI [GPU to Enterprise] is an early adoption use case.
 NTT, NEC and Fujitsu are expected to play leading roles as technology suppliers.”

 “Japan, being a ‘leader of ageing society, and de-population’, needs to also lead on social deployment of remote/automation societies,” says Itoh.
-“With many countries following ageing and de-population, leading an effort centred around IOWN technologies has potential of spreading worldwide.”
+“With many countries following ageing and de-population, leading an effort centred around IOWN technologies has the potential of spreading worldwide.”

 Given all of this work and cooperation between NTT and its ecosystem, and firms such as Ericsson, Nokia and Ciena, what will the success objectives and criteria for IOWN look like?